MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 objects that:
 - were created between 2025-01-01 00:00:00 and 2025-01-02 00:00:00
 - Output format is JSON
-- relate to specific Ordered Pair (Service Id From/To)
+- relate to specific Service Id

 **`Fault Management Report Complex Query` Request**